thingsboard/thingsboard.github.io/docs/mqtt-broker/other/proxy-protocol.md

 * If PROXY Protocol is disabled in TBMQ but enabled on your proxy/load balancer, TBMQ will misinterpret the PROXY Protocol header as part of the MQTT data, leading to connection errors or protocol parsing failures.
 * Ensure all connections to TBMQ are routed through a properly configured proxy when PROXY Protocol support is enabled.
 * PROXY Protocol should only be enabled if TBMQ is deployed behind a trusted proxy, as it allows the proxy to define client IPs.

+> **Note:** TBMQ is not protocol-agnostic regarding PROXY Protocol support.
+> When PROXY Protocol is enabled, all connections must include the PROXY header.
+> Mixing connections with and without the PROXY header on the same listener is not supported.
+> Future releases may introduce more flexible handling to support mixed connection types.